Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Methods

 \textit{Parametrized quantum circuits} (PQCs), and in particular the so-called \textit{variational quantum algorithms} (VQAs), are the centerpiece of a family of quantum algorithms that aim to solve practical problems on near-term quantum devices with a limited number of qubits and noisy operations.
 The parameters $\params$ of PQCs are usually optimized (or ``trained'', in the context of learning from data) according to a loss function

 where $\psi_\params$ is the wavefunction of the quantum state prepared by the PQC.
 Unlike on classical hardware, one does not have explicit access to the prepared state.
 Therefore, the loss $\mathcal{L}(\params)$ needs to be estimated using quantum circuit measurements.
 PQCs are commonly trained via gradient descent methods, such as finite distance gradients or the \textit{parameter shift rule}~\cite{li2017hybrid,mitarai2018quantum,schuld2019evaluating}, or via gradient-free optimizers such as CMA-ES~\cite{hansen1996adapting}.
+For an in-depth introduction to PQCs and VQAs, as well as a broad overview of their potential applications, we refer to Ref.~\cite{Cerezo2021_vqareview} .